Monday, July 1, 2013

 Contraceptive use also reduces teenage pregnancies.
-For a developed country, New Zealand has a very high adolescent fertility rate, at 26 births per 1,000 women aged 15-19 (Australia’s rate is 16 births).
+For a developed country, New Zealand has a high adolescent fertility rate, at 18.6 births per 1,000 people aged 15-19 in 2018.

-By using contraception, young women can prevent unwanted pregnancies that can have negative impacts on their relationships and ambitions.
+By using contraception, young people can prevent unwanted pregnancies that can have negative impacts on their relationships and ambitions.

 Early pregnancy can also cause health problems for the baby.
-Babies born to teenage women are likely to have be underweight before and at birth and are at higher risk of neonatal mortality (dying within 28 days of birth).
+Babies born to teenagers are likely to be underweight before and at birth and are at higher risk of neonatal mortality (dying within 28 days of birth).

 Pregnancies that are too close together or poorly timed contribute to high infant mortality rates – that is, the rate of babies that die within their first year of life.

-Contraceptive use lets women plan their pregnancies so they can make sure the baby is getting the best care before and after birth.
+Contraceptive use lets people plan their pregnancies so they can make sure the baby is getting the best care before and after birth.